* Voters head to polls for U.S. midterm elections

 A political gridlock between the White House and Congress could hinder Trump’s pro-business agenda and raise concerns about political instability, but most analysts say this may not be the worst outcome for equities.

-The trade sensitive industrial sector rose 0.69 percent after Chinese Vice President Wang Qishan said Beijing was ready to hold discussions and work with the United States to resolve trade disputes.
+Chinese Vice President Wang Qishan said on Tuesday China was ready to hold discussions and work with the United States to resolve trade disputes.

-Mylan NV jumped 12.9 percent after the drugmaker beat analysts’ estimates for third-quarter profit.
+Among stocks, Mylan NV jumped 8.8 percent in premarket trading after the drugmaker beat analysts’ estimates for third-quarter profit.